international law flags

 Centers & Workshops at the Law School and Yale University

-The strength of the Law School’s internationally-focused and specialized centers and programs is matched by the wealth of opportunities available to law students who wish to pursue international activities and research through other Yale University institutions.
+For law students involved with Yale Law School’s specialized international centers and programs, there are a wealth of opportunities to pursue activities and research through other Yale University institutions.

 Yale University International Opportunities